Areas of activity

 Strengthening Cooperation with OHCHR, Treaty Bodies and other Special Procedures.
 The Special Rapporteur works closely with the Office of the High Commissioner for Human Rights and collaborates with the Human Rights Council's country and thematic procedures to raise the visibility of IDP issues within the scope of their mandates, and encourage systematic attention to the issue by the human rights treaty bodies.

 Integrating Attention to IDPs’ Human Rights into the Work of UN Agencies, Departments and Programs.
-The Special Rapporteur lends his expertise on IDPs’ human rights to other relevant agencies, departments and offices of the UN to assist their development of programs and policies in conformity with international norms and the needs of IDPs.
-He will reach beyond humanitarian actors to also address political, peacekeeping, development and financial actors.
+The Special Rapporteur lends her expertise on IDPs’ human rights to other relevant agencies, departments and offices of the UN to assist their development of programs and policies in conformity with international norms and the needs of IDPs.
+She will reach beyond humanitarian actors to also address political, peacekeeping, development and financial actors.

 The Special Rapporteur submits annual reports to the Human Rights Council and to the General Assembly*.